markjprice/web-dev-net9/docs/errata/errata.md

 But we do not care about the source code for the `UseMigrationsEndPoint` extension method itself.
 We just want to know the relative path that it uses for its endpoint.

 So the link is correct, because it shows us what the path is defined by a property on the `MigrationsEndPointOptions` class named `DefaultPath`.
 But the description is misleading.
 In the next edition I will write, "You can find the source code for the relative path used by the `UseMigrationsEndPoint` extension method at the following link: https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/Diagnostics.EntityFrameworkCore/src/MigrationsEndPointOptions.cs#L18."

+# Page 81 - Implementing views

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 3, 2025](https://github.com/markjprice/web-dev-net9/issues/9).

+At the end of Step 9, I wrote, "If you want to navigate to a feature in a Razor class library, like the employees component that you created in the previous chapter, then you use `asp-area` to specify the feature name."

+I originally planned to have sections about view components and Razor class libraries but they were postponed to the next edition.
+If I do add those sections and have a task that creates an employees component, then I will be able to leave this sentence unchanged.
+Otherwise, I will change it to, "If you want to navigate to a feature in a Razor class library then you use `asp-area` to specify the feature name."